wailsapp/wails/mkdocs-website/docs/en/roadmap.md

 #### How Can I Help?

+You can generate bindings using the `wails3 generate bindings` command.
+This will generate bindings for all exported struct methods bound to your project.
+You can then use these bindings in your frontend code.
+You can see an example of this in the `examples/bindings` directory.
+Run `wails3 generate bindings -help` to view options that govern how bindings are generated.

-If you are interested in helping out, please review the table below and look for untested scenarios.
+Review the table below and look for untested scenarios.
 The parser code and tests are located in `v3/internal/parser`.
 All tests can be run using `go test ./...` from the `v3` directory.
 Basically, try to break it and let us know if you find any issues! :smile:

 #### Status

 Bindings for struct (CallByID):
-- [x] Same package
-- [x] Different package
-- [ ] Different package with same name
-- [x] Containing another struct from same package
-- [x] Containing another struct from different package
-- [x] Containing an anonymous struct

 - :material-check-bold: - Working
 - :material-minus: - Partially working